ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/Accounting/Services/ReportGenerator/index.rst

-Systems / AccountingManagement / <SETUP> / Service / ReportGenerator - Sub-subsection
+Systems / AccountingManagement / <INSTANCE> / Service / ReportGenerator - Sub-subsection
 =====================================================================================

 ReportGenerator service is in charge of producing accounting reports (plots or CSV files).